Careers - Summer Program

 Compensation is competitive with the top firms in Atlanta.

-We participate in On-Campus Interviews for rising 2L law students at the following schools:
+We will participate in June early Virtual Interview Programs for rising 2L law students at the following schools:

 • University of Georgia